LarsEKrueger/sesd/readme.md

   or asynchronously in a separate thread.
 Configuring this at compile time is sufficient.
 * Provide access to the parse tree of the current input.
 * Support for Marpa's *ruby slippers* parsing where the parser fills in missing data.
+* Support for rendering and editing the stream based on the grammar

 The following features (mostly based on Marps's features) are not in the scope: